yangbranden/MobilePhishingProject/FRAMEWORK.md

 - PhishTank (which is where we scrape the URLs from)
 - Online Certificate Status Protocol (OCSP)
 - Certificate Revocation List (CRL)

+### CVE Searcher
+The `cve_searcher` module searches various sources for relevant CVEs, filtering out those that are unrelated to phishing and spoofing attacks.

+It is comprised of 2 simple scripts, which scrape various pieces of information.
+The `cve_searcher.py` script compiles a list of relevant CVEs, which are decided based on a set of criteria.

+Currently, it is hard-coded to filter for CVEs since 2022 that contain the following keywords:
+- "spoof",
+- "spoofing",
+- "fake",
+- "phishing"

+The `parse_version.py` script determines a list of affected browser versions based upon the compiled list of CVEs.